What's On: Artsource Old Customs House

 LOCATION: 8 Phillimore Street, Fremantle WA 6160.
 Opposite the Fremantle CAT bus stop 2/18.

-False Alarm by Alex Tandy is open from 23 March to 8 April 2018 at Artsource Old Customs House, on Wednesday to Saturdays from 2pm to 5pm.
+False Alarm by Alex Tandy opened from 23 March to 8 April 2018 at Artsource Old Customs House.
 His solo exhibition is an array of "considered mess" from spending time on site to work with a variety of media he calls "ways, feelings, sights and sounds".
-Artsource members are invited to the opening night from 6pm to 8pm Friday 23 March, see more details below.
-Alex will also be giving an artist talk and performance at 5pm Sunday 8 April 2018.

 Everything all at once.